janmikulacz/trivis/README.md

   of [include/trivis_plus/](trivis_plus/include/trivis_plus).
 - [CMakelists.txt](trivis_plus/CMakeLists.txt): The CMake configuration file for building the TřiVis+ extension.

+### TřiVis+ Examples

-For usage examples, refer to the [Examples](#examples) section.
+For usage examples, refer to the [Examples](#examples) section, particularly the source code in the [examples/](examples) directory.

 ## Examples

 The example project located in the [examples/](examples) directory demonstrates the usage of TřiVis (and secondarily also TřiVis+).

 To build the project, you may first need to create the respective Conda environment:

 ```bash
 conda env create -f conda/trivis_boost_cairo.yml
 conda activate trivis
 ```

 Alternatively, you may already have all the necessary dependencies installed.

 Now, you need to set the environment variables to configure the build:

 ```bash
 export TRIVIS_BUILD_TRIVIS_PLUS=1
 export TRIVIS_BUILD_EXAMPLES=1
 ```

 Alternatively, you may modify the [setup.bash](setup.bash) to fix the configuration and run `source setup.bash`.

 Now, you can build the project:

 ```bash
 bash build.bash
 ```

 This will create the `build-Release` directory with the executables located in the `build-Release/examples` directory.

 Now you can experiment with the examples and once you are done, you can inspect the source codes in the [examples/](examples) directory.

 When experimenting with the examples, the default behavior is that the input polygonal environment is loaded from the [data/maps/](data/maps) directory, the text output is printed to the console and the graphical output is saved to the [examples/outputs/](examples/outputs) directory.

 Next are some examples of how to run the example executables.